 - Pay an application fee

-States covered under the rules include Alabama, Alaska, Colorado, Connecticut, Idaho, Kentucky, New Mexico, Oklahoma, South Dakota, Texas, and Washington.
+States covered under the rules include Alaska, Arkansas, Colorado, Connecticut, Idaho, Maine, Montana, Utah, Washington, and Wyoming.
 Also included are the Canadian provinces of Alberta and British Columbia.

 For qualification purposes, completion of the Inside Wireman apprenticeship delivered by the IBEW and NECA via the Electrical Training Alliance or the Journeyman Electrical apprenticeship delivered by the Independent Electrical Contractors will satisfy the rule.